wein.plus

 Louche effect

-Term (French louche = opaque, disreputable, suspicious) for an aniseed spirit becoming milky when water is added or also very strong cooling.
-These include the branded spirits absinthe, pastis and pernod (France), aguardiente and pacharán (Spain), aquavit (Scandinavia), arrack (East Indies), ouzo and tsipouro (Greece), and raki (Turkey).
-However, the phenomenon is often called the "ouzo effect" after the Greek liquor.
+Term (French louche = opaque, disreputable, suspicious) for the milky flavour of an aniseed spirit when water is added or very strongly chilled.
+These include the branded spirits absinthe, pastis and Pernod (France), aguardiente and pacharán (Spain), aquavit (Scandinavia), arrack (East Indies), ouzo and tsipouro (Greece), as well as raki (Turkey).
+However, the phenomenon is often referred to as the "ouzo effect" after the Greek liquor.

 Louche-Effekt - drei Ouzo-Gläser

-The Louche effect can be used to compare the aniseed content of these drinks.
-This is because the cloudier the liquid becomes at a certain mixing ratio, the more aniseed is contained in the spirit.
-The addition of water opalesces the clear liquid.
+The aniseed content of these drinks can be compared using the louche effect.
+This is because the cloudier the liquid becomes at a certain mixing ratio, the more aniseed the spirit contains.
+The addition of water opalises the clear liquid.
 The milky cloudiness is formed by an oil-in-water emulsion that causes light scattering.
-The cause of the effect is the poor water solubility of the essential oil anethole contained in absinthe.
-It is therefore not a chemical but a physical phenomenon.
-The effect can also be achieved (without adding water) by cooling down the spirit.
-The phenomenon is also known in nature as the Tyndall effect.
-It occurs mainly on sunny afternoons in late summer.
-The sunlight is refracted by tiny particles in the air, giving the impression of a golden mist over the landscape.
+This effect is caused by the poor water solubility of the essential oil anethole contained in absinthe.

 Voices of our members